Unity College, Burnley: Early history

-The College initially occupied the former Towneley High School, but moved to a state of the art new £33m building in September 2010 as part of the Building Schools for the Future programme.
+The college initially occupied the former Towneley High School, but moved to a state of the art new £33m building in September 2010 as part of the Building Schools for the Future programme.
 The school was named by a local pupil, Heather Ashworth, who won a competition launched by the local radio station 2BR.
 The new school's first head teacher, Sally Cryer, had previously been head at Towneley.
-The school is located in Towneley Park, and the county council's decision to site the new building, on playing-fields close to the old school, rather than reusing the existing site, was contentious.
+The school is located in Towneley Park, and the county council's decision to site the new building, on playing-fields close to the old school, rather than reusing the existing site, was contentious owing to flooding concerns.
 Despite plans to turn the old site into parkland, objections from local residents prompted the borough council's refusal to sell the land, triggering a 2007 public inquiry that subsequently backed the plans.
+The former school gate posts now serve as a feature in the park.

 The 20 January 2011 edition of Question Time was broadcast from Unity College, with some pupils in the audience.